Bald-Badger/botany-cooling-device-code-backup/README.md

 # botany-cooling-device-code-backup
-this is the instructions (as well as code back up ) of the cooling device I've been working on for Dr. Barker all instructions are based on Win 10, for other OS versions, Google can do a better job than me.
+this is the instructions (as well as code back up ) of the cooling device I've been working on for Dr. Barker.

+all instructions are based on windows 10, for other OS versions, Google can do a better job than me.

 step 1, install arduino software (windows 10 only) :
   1. go to Microsoft Store (should be in your computer)